Sequence of Processor Instructions Leads to Unexpected Behavior

 The example code is taken from the commit stage inside the processor core of the HACK@DAC'19 buggy CVA6 SoC [REF-1342].
 To ensure the correct execution of atomic instructions, the CPU must guarantee atomicity: no other device overwrites the memory location between the atomic read starts and the atomic write finishes.
 Another device may overwrite the memory location only before the read operation or after the write operation, but never between them, and finally, the content will still be consistent.

-The following vulnerable code check for CSR interrupts and give them precedence over any other exception.
+The above vulnerable code checks for CSR interrupts and gives them precedence over any other exception.
 However, the interrupts should not occur when the processor runs a series of atomic instructions.
-In the following vulnerable code, the required check must be included to ensure the processor is not in the middle of a series of atomic instructions.
-For more info, please check the Fixed code example.
+In the above vulnerable code, the required check must be included to ensure the processor is not in the middle of a series of atomic instructions.

 Refrain from interrupting if the intention is to commit an atomic instruction that should not be interrupted.
 This can be done by adding a condition to check whether the current committing instruction is atomic.
 [REF-1343]